msaberai/IntelEdgeAI-Udacity/Lesson 4 - The Inference Engine.md

-# L4 - The Inference Engine
+# Lesson 4 - The Inference Engine

 In this lesson we'll cover: